 Special Events Manager

 Brittney married her husband Kyle in November 2013.
-Kyle is a Captain in the Army and had the privilege to serve as Commander for the Bravo Company at the Warrior Transition Battalion in San Antonio.
-He currently serves on the 3rd WMD Civil Support Team (CST).
+Kyle is a Captain in the Army and has the privilege of being the official "high-five guy" at our Nearly Naked Ruck March finish lines.

 Matthew D. Rosky

 Matt comes to 23rd Veteran after 18 years with the North Carolina Outward Bound School.
 In his time at NCOBS Matt was a student, Logistics Coordinator, Warehouse Manager, Student Services Representative and Veterans Program Manager.
 During his 10 years managing this program he helped over 1500 veterans prepare for and complete veteran tailored outdoor expeditions in North Carolina and Florida.

 Matt met Mike Waldron when Mike attended an NCOBS veterans course in 2015.
 He partnered with Mike utilizing NCOBS to provide outdoor wellness adventures that have been the first phase of the 23V RECON Program.

 Matt’s passion for working with the veterans community is rooted in the experience of losing his brother Mike, a Marine, to suicide in 1998.
 He is committed to working to ensure that every veteran has a smooth transition and lives a happy and healthy life.